DomeT99/astro-minimal/src/content/post/scaffolding-vue-3-projects-using-create-vue.md

 ---
-layout: ../../layouts/BaseLayout.astro
-title: Scaffolding a Vue 3 project using create-vue ⚡️
+title: "Basic concepts of Vue.js: scaffolding a Vue 3 project using create-vue ⚡️"
-description: Official way to scaffolding a new Vue 3 project.
+description: Vue.js the progressive JavaScript framework, one of three modern frontend framework with Angular and React.
+What is the reasons why many developers choose this framework?
 date: 17th May 2023
 devLink: https://dev.to/dvalin99/scaffolding-a-vue-3-project-using-create-vue-32k1
 ---

-#Overview
+## Overview

 Vue.js the progressive JavaScript framework, one of three modern frontend framework with Angular and React.
 What is the reasons why many developers choose this framework?